 The Group's Articles of Association provide that generally one third (rounded down to the nearest whole number) of the Board of Directors are required to retire by rotation save for Directors who are appointed during the year who must stand down and offer themselves for re-election at the next occurring annual general meeting of the Group.
-Accordingly, Mr John Morton and Mr Kenneth ("Buzz") West have offered themselves for re-election.
+Accordingly, Mr Kenneth ("Buzz") West has offered himself for re-election.